 It all began in 1983 when the Association of Evangelicals in Africa (AEA) set up the Nairobi Evangelical Graduate School of Theology (NEGST).
 The foundational aim of the school was to equip pastors with higher-level learning and skills above the basic certificate and diploma level that was available in the country.
 As the School grew, it finally received its Charter in 2011 to become the Africa International University, and progressed to further provide students across the region with undergraduate programmes in Counselling Psychology, Development Studies, IT and Business.

 As a higher education institution, Africa International University now offers high-level training across a number of academic programmes.
 They provide students with access to diploma-level, undergraduate-level, graduate-level, and doctoral-level programmes.
 They also provide research programmes that give their students the foundation to better understand their society and the world all-round.
-The institution's courses span across four difference academic schools of study; the School of Theology, the School of Business and Economics, the School of Education, Arts, and Social Sciences (SEAS), and the Institute for the Study of African Realities.
+The institute's courses span across four different academic schools of study; the School of Theology, the School of Business and Economics, the School of Education, Arts, and Social Sciences (SEAS), and the Institute for the Study of African Realities.

 The university is pillared on nurturing creativity, innovation and pushing students to uncover their God-given potential.
 They strive to inspire every students’ individual development, personal growth, and spiritual maturity.
 Critical thinking and discipline is key to their students’ evolution and they provide the perfect environment to attain this.
-Comparing to other fellow global theological universities, they provide their students with the best in quality and innovative theological education.
+Compared to other fellow global theological universities, they provide their students with the best in quality and innovative theological education.
 Their programmes give students the foundation needed to achieve great success across teaching and pastoral careers in non-governmental organisations and theological-related institutions.

 • Demand-driven, applicable programmes